getodk/docs/docs/collect-troubleshooting.rst

 Here are some possible fixes depending on your needs:

 * Ensure uniqueness of the property to filter on.
 In the form above, you could make sure that each color is only used once in the ``my_list`` list.
-There's no built-in way to enforce this restriction in ODK but you could use your spreadsheet software to do so.
+There's no built-in way to enforce this restriction in ODK but you could use your spreadsheet software to identify and remove duplicates in your XLSForm.
 If you're using an Entity List, you could use a constraint in your registration form.
 * Use a different item property to filter on.
 In the form above, if you do want multiple items to have the same ``color``, you'll need to rethink your form design.
 Maybe the form should start by showing a list of items first instead and then any other :ref:`lookup expressions <referencing-values-in-datasets>` could filter by ``name`` which ODK guarantees will be unique.
 * Aggregate all of the values.
 For example, you could use a function like :func:`join` or :func:`count`.